-Attach the L-Guide to the inferior pin hole on the Femoral iJig and place it on the condyle with the knee in approximately 90° of flexion.
+1. Attach the Stylus to the superior plateau on the Femoral iJig and the L-Guide to the inferior pin hole; then place the assembly on the condyle with the knee in approximately 90° of flexion.

 Carefully remove any cartilage from the transition and anterior margin that may keep the Femoral iJig from seating against subchondral bone.
-A smooth transition from the cartilage to the Femoral iJig is desired.
+A smooth transition from the cartilage to the Femoral iJig is desired on the contralateral condyle.

 Insert the 10mm Spacer Block (blue) and adjust the angle of flexion until the L-Guide rests flat on the Spacer Block, while the Spacer Block touches off on the posterior condyle.
+The Stylus should be referencing off the anterior femur.
 2. Verify that the Femoral iJig is stable in its AP and ML position.
 The Femoral iJig should also be flat against subchondral bone and central on the condyle as seen through the anterior and peripheral openings.